 The Elon Board of Trustees gave its strong support to the proposal and the Lumen Prize program was initiated in the 2007-2008 academic year.
 The name for the Lumen Prize comes from Elon’s historic motto, “Numen Lumen,” which are Latin words meaning “spiritual light” and “intellectual light.”
 The words, which are found on the Elon University seal, signify the highest purposes of an Elon education.

-Rising juniors submit their applications for this highly competitive, $20,000 award during the Spring term.
-Lumen applicants map out their vision for their junior and senior years, developing a plan for coursework, research, creative productions or performances, service projects, travel, summer workshops or institutes, and international study or internships.
+Sophomores submit their applications for this highly competitive, $20,000 award during the Spring term.
+Applications map out a vision for applicants’ junior and senior years, developing a plan for coursework, research, creative productions or performances, service projects, travel, summer workshops or institutes, and international study or internships.
 A committee of faculty from across the institution determines its selections based on the intellectual/creative merit, distinction, and coherence of the proposal, as well as those qualities of intellectual passion, commitment, and experience of the applicant.
-Members of the Committee for 2022-2023 include:
+Members of the Committee for 2023-2024 include:

 • Ann Cahill, Philosophy, National and International Fellowships